gaearon/react-hot-loader/docs/Troubleshooting.md

 #### Try WebpackDevServer Node Interface Instead of CLI!

 WebpackDevServer CLI mode [behaves slightly differently](https://github.com/webpack/webpack-dev-server/issues/106) from its Node API.
-When in doubt, I suggest you use Node API like [React Hot Boilerplate](https://github.com/gaearon/react-hot-boilerplate/blob/master/server.js).
+When in doubt, I suggest you use Node API like [React Hot Boilerplate does](https://github.com/gaearon/react-hot-boilerplate/blob/master/server.js).

 #### No 'Access-Control-Allow-Origin' header is present on the requested resource.